-Target audience Desired response Barriers Reasons to engage Channels General public What do we want the public to THINK/FEEL/DO What can jeopardize us to achieve this?
-General public can be important for: - demonstrate support Online and offline media - change a certain behaviour Social media Events EVELLIS - influence a decision maker - etc. Website etc. Decision What do we want What can Directly influence decision Direct meetings makers nakers certain decision jeopardize us to makers and outcome of makers to THINK/ achieve this? policymaking.
-Publications FEEL/DO · Policy papers etc.
+Target audience Desired response Barriers Reasons to engage Channels General public What do we want the public to What can jeopardize us to General public can be important for: Online and offline media THINK/FEEL/DO achieve this? - demonstrate support - change a certain Social media behaviour Events - influence a decision maker Website - 610. etc. Decision What do we want What can Directly influence decision Direct meetings makers certain decision makers to THINK/ jeopardize us to achieve this? makers and outcome of policymaking.
+Publications FEEL/DO policymaking.
+Policy papers etc.